-We have audited the accompanying financial statements of Terna Ventures WLL (the "Company"), which comprise the statement of financial position as at 31 December 2018, the statements of profit or loss and other comprehensive income, changes in equity and cash flows for the year then ended, and notes, comprising significant accounting policies and other explanatory information.
+We have audited the accompanying separate financial statements of Terna Bahrain Holding WLL (the "Company"), which comprise the separate statement of financial position as at 31 December 2018, the separate statements of profit or loss and other comprehensive income, changes in equity and cash flows for the year then ended, and notes, comprising significant accounting policies and other explanatory information.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at 31 December 2018, and its financial performance and its cash flows for the year ended in accordance with International Financial Reporting Standards (IFRS).
+In our opinion, except for the possible effects of the matter described in the Basis for Qualified Opinion section of our report, the accompanying separate financial statements present fairly, in all material respects, the unconsolidated financial position of the Company as at 31 December 2018, and its unconsolidated financial performance and its separate cash flows for the year ended in accordance with International Financial Reporting Standards (IFRS).

-Basis for opinion
+Basis for Qualified Opinion